Eugene is a qualified control/instrumentation engineer Bsc (Eng) and has worked as a developer of electronics & software for SCADA systems.

 This guide explains the basics of how alarms work and how sensors are wired.
 It also covers the various faults which occur in sensors resulting in nuisance activation of your alarm.

 What Causes False Alarms?

 - Loose connections

-- Loop resistance resistance outside the specified limits
+- Loop resistance outside the specified limits

-- A worn out battery
+- A worn out backup battery in the panel

 - Tamper strips on junction boxes may be tarnished and causing bad connections